The event HQ will be at Buxton RFC, 5 Sunnyfields, Harpur Hill, Buxton SK17 9PX .

 - Car Parking (included in entry fee)

 The Distance route is divided into several sections.
-At the start of each section you will be provided with a map of the route on 1:50,000 OS mapping.
-GPX tracks of all route sections will also be available where checkpoint facilities allow (details to follow).
+GPX tracks of all route sections are uploaded here a week prior to the start.
+Maps may be made available at an additional cost (details to follow), or OS Landranger sheets 110 and 119 cover the event area.
 Navigation will not be difficult, but it will be the responsibility of the rider.

 At each checkpoint (and at some intermediate locations) riders will fill in their brevet card, by recording some information or by having the card stamped by a marshal.

-The aim is to get everyone to the overnight location between 6 and 7pm on Saturday, for ‘the benefits’ (see below).
+The aim is to get everyone to the overnight location for dinner at around 6pm on Saturday, along with the other ‘benefits’ (see below).

-Everyone will follow the same route back to the Start/Finish at Colvend on Sunday.
-This will be approaximately 50 miles and a GPX route will be supplied.
+Everyone will follow the same route back to the Start/Finish at Buxton on Sunday.
+This will be approximately 40Km (25miles) and a GPX route will be supplied.

-- Camping and hot food/drink at the overnight
+- Camping, hot dinner and breakfast at the overnight

 - Bar and social space at the overnight